scullyio/scully/docs/scully.md

 ## What is Scully?

 **Scully** is freaking awesome.
 Why?
 Because it can create static sites using Angular.
-So basically **Scully** is a SSG (static site generator) for Angular.
+In other words, **Scully** is a SSG (static site generator) for Angular.

-### How does it do it?
+### How does it work?

-The magic happens thanks to its Node.js CLI application.
-It allows you to use schematics for a simple work flow.
+Under the hood, Scully analyzes your project and generates a static version of your website.
+Scully provides you with a few node commands and several Angular schematics to make this all __AS EASY AS POSSIBLE!__

 Scully works on Windows, Linux and macOS.